Jerry P. Shinley Archive: Subject: Maurice Gatlin and Cuba

 In March, the following report from Havana concerning de la Fe appeared in the New York Times:

-"I have no resentment or motive to wish to harm Dr. Castro, and only a crazy man or an imbecile would conspire or prepare an assassination attempt while in prison," Senor de la Fe said in a statement issued today from La Cabana fortress where he is held.
+-"I have no resentment or motive to wish to harm Dr. Castro, and only a crazy man or an imbecile would conspire or prepare an assassination attempt while in prison," Senor de la Fe said in a statement issued today from La Cabana fortress where he is held.-"I denounce a plan to present me to public opinion as a criminal in order to bring about my physical elimination."-

 Earlier, four former members of the private army of Rolando Masferrer and the owner of a cafe in the suburb of Mariano had been arrested and charged with plotting to kill Castro.
 (New York Times; Mar 29, 1959; p32) Later, de la Fe and 35 others were given long sentences for their roles in Batista's 1952 military coup.
 (New York Times; June 2, 1969; p9)